Anil951/diagno-guide/README.md

 3. Hospital Locator: The system offers a hospital locator feature that helps users easily find nearby healthcare facilities on an interactive map, ensuring timely access to medical assistance.

+4. Download Prescription: Users can download prescription in 'pdf' format for further corresponding use.

 ## Requirements

 - Python with Flask framework